QVGen: Pushing the Limit of Quantized Video Generative Models

-\textbf{4-bit quantization.} As depicted in Fig.~\ref{fig:4bit-cog} and Fig.~\ref{fig:4bit-wan}, previous QAT methods fail to deliver satisfactory results.
+\textbf{$4$-bit quantization.} As depicted in Figs.~\ref{fig:4bit-cog} and \ref{fig:4bit-wan}, previous QAT methods fail to deliver satisfactory results.
 In contrast, our method QVGen achieves video quality that closely approaches that of the full-precision model.
-Furthermore, for huge models (see Fig.~\ref{fig:4bit-cog-5b} and Fig.~\ref{fig:4bit-wan-14b}), QVGen consistently maintains high visual fidelity and effectively preserves generation quality.
+Furthermore, for huge models (see Figs.~\ref{fig:4bit-cog-$5$B} and \ref{fig:4bit-wan-$14$B}), QVGen consistently maintains high visual fidelity and effectively preserves generation quality.